 Overworked muscles, and other vertebrae will experience stress when they take up the workload that a misaligned back causes.
 Pinched nerves and physical deformities are common injuries when the condition goes untreated.

-Your spine must remain centred between the right and left sides of your back.
+Your spine must remain centered between the right and left sides of your back.
 You want to see a curve from your shoulders to the small of your back.
 The curve is what absorbs shock, and helps support your torso.
 To assist with back support, you need your shoulders back.

 This will force your chest out, and help with balance through weight distribution, reducing pressure felt by the diaphragm.
 In the area your hip area, they need to be in a bilateral position.
 This position creates a lower back curve that supports the lumbar region.

 Support for the lumbar area stops the pain, eliminates misalignment of the spine, and nerve problems.
 When we are on sitting or standing all day, it takes a toll on our knees.
-When sitting for an extended period, keep your knees at a 90-degree angle to the floor.
+Sitting for an extended period, keep your knees at a 90-degree angle to the floor.
 When standing, keep your knees slightly bent to increase blood flow and help your hips with weight distribution.

 Reducing back pain